PurnimaPathak44/Project-1/README.md

 Similar to the average profits, PG and R movies were the most popular until around 1982 when G movies started to increase.
 With the introduction of PG-13 movies in 1984, we see the decrease in PG and R movies.
 This could be due to PG and R movies becoming less saturated since films can now be split into a new in-between rating.
 G rated movies had a "golden popularity" era around the early 1990's.
 After that, all four film ratings started to even out and generate similar popularity ratings.
 More recently, PG-13 and R rated movies seemed to have had an increase in popularity starting somewhere around 2013.

 ### 5. "Top 10 Directors vs Revenue and Runtime Regression"
+We ended with an anlaysis of the top 10 directors and their average box office revenues.

 ![Top 10 Directors vs Box Office Revenue](https://user-images.githubusercontent.com/124934770/230956720-e1d6d778-0b28-48f6-9c8f-8833ba80fa77.png)

+We also wanted to see if runtime (movie length in minutes) had any correlation with box office revenue.
+However we found that the r-squared value was very low, which tells us that the length of a movie doesn't have much of an affect on the box office revenue a movie earns.

 ![Runtime Regression](https://user-images.githubusercontent.com/124934770/230956743-b17b5113-62a6-4e6f-8dfc-813274c54a45.png)